storesafe/cordova-sqlite-storage/README.md

 - macOS ("osx" platform)
 - Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)

-Browser platform is supported as described in [Browser platform usage notes](#browser-platform-usage-notes) section below.
+Browser platform is supported _with some limitations (no support for numbered parameters)_ as described in [Browser platform usage notes](#browser-platform-usage-notes) section below.

 **LICENSE:** MIT, with Apache 2.0 option for Android and Windows platforms (see [LICENSE.md](./LICENSE.md) for details, including third-party components used by this plugin)